 Subtract your taxes: Federal, State, and Local.
 ADP offers a nice calculator to help with the specifics.

-This would be your health insurance and other group benefits from the hospital.
+This would be your 403b (assumes 6%), health insurance, and other group benefits from the hospital.

 We will need to use averages here, and it will vary for each of you, but you have to start somewhere.
 Remember that we give you the budget template, so take some time to make it your own and enter your own figures!